 “Dr. Stephanie Davis is deserving of this honor and has done so much to advance healthcare in our state and abroad,” said College of Behavioral, Social and Health Sciences Dean Leslie Hossfeld.
 “She is a shining example of our college’s mission to build healthy people and communities.”

 The 2022 Fellows represent 35 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and 17 countries.
 The inductees will be recognized for their significant contributions to health and health care at the Academy’s annual Health Policy Conference, taking place on October 27-29, 2022 in Washington, DC at the Marriott Marquis during the Induction Ceremony on the evening of October 29.
-Once the newest Fellows are inducted, the Academy will be comprised of more than 3,000 leaders who are experts in policy, research, administration, practice, and academia that champion health and wellness, locally and globally.
+Once the newest Fellows are inducted, the Academy comprises more than 3,000 leaders who are experts in policy, research, administration, practice, and academia who champion health and wellness, locally and globally.

 The School of Nursing is part of the University’s College of Behavioral, Social and Health Sciences (CBSHS).
 Established in 2016, CBSHS is a 21st-century, land-grant college that combines work in seven schools and departments — Communication; Nursing; Parks, Recreation and Tourism Management; Political Science; Psychology; Public Health Sciences; Sociology, Anthropology and Criminal Justice — to further its mission in “building people and communities” in South Carolina and beyond.